-Do you share custody of your child (ren), and one of you wants to move out of state and take the child(ren)?
+Do you share custody of your child (ren) with the other parent, and one of you wants to move out of state and take the child(ren)?

-Our lawyers will attentively help you with your particular scenario, direct you in getting through the procedure and make appropriate suggestions for you in any required courtroom proceeding.
+Our lawyers will attentively help you with your particular scenario, direct you in getting through the procedure, and make appropriate suggestions for you in any required courtroom proceeding.

 Naturally, one-parent’s reasons for moving should be balanced with another parent's desire to spend time with their kid.
 If you’re worried about your former partner’s plans to relocate, we are able to give you advice on your rights and assist you in pursuing a favourable outcome.